 Oh no!
 This screenshot is telling me that there is a BIG problem.
 My VM only has 9.06 MB of space free!!
 Yikes!!!
 How did I let this happen?
 I need to fix this fast!
+This blog post will show you step-by-step how to expand a disk within a VM that’s using a VHD file.

-In this blog post I will show you how to expand a VHD to give it more space.
 By the way, the whole process to expand the disk and VHD doesn’t take very long to complete.

 To fix this problem, first begin by shutting down the VM.
 Next, in Hyper-V Manager, highlight your VM and then right-click on it in order to bring up the menu options.
 Select Settings…